Kaiji (manga): Production

 Kaiji, like most of Fukumoto's works, is drawn in a cartoonish and loose style.
 He employs techniques such as distorting characters' eyeballs and faces to express intense emotions.
 The titular character is drawn with sharper features: an angular face, pointed chin, and sharp nose, which makes freehand drawing difficult.
 Fukumoto uses a ruler and rotates the manuscript paper to illustrate him accurately.
 For antagonists, Fukumoto emphasizes their "ugliness" by rendering a frightening look in their eyes and prominent, threatening teeth.
-A trademark of his style is the use of the onomatopoeia "zawa..." (ざわ…) to convey a character's uneasiness.
+A trademark of his style is the use of the onomatopoeia (ざわ…, zawa...) to convey a character's uneasiness.
 Visual metaphors, such as depicting Kaiji jumping over a large crevice or being swept away in a torrent of water, are also used to express tense atmospheres.
 Female characters rarely appear in the series, with Mikoko Sakazaki being the most prominent; they are especially uncommon in gambling scenes, as Fukumoto has stated that women are unnecessary in the gambling world.
 Nevertheless, in July 2019, Fukumoto began Yami-ma no Mamiya, a gambling mahjong manga series featuring a female protagonist.

 The manga explores human psychology in extreme situations, with characters navigating betrayal and elaborate cons while desperately seeking a path to victory.
 Fukumoto has expressed that he cannot create manga where characters easily form life-risking friendships; his protagonists are consistently isolated, without friends or followers, and Kaiji himself is frequently betrayed.
-Fukumoto considered antagonists like Kazutaka Hyōdō and Yukio Tonegawa to be villains who articulate cruel truths.
+Fukumoto considered antagonists like Kazutaka Hyōdō and Yukio Tonegawa to be villains who speak cruel truths.
 By having Kaiji reflect on his life and recognize his own flaws, Fukumoto framed the story as one of maturation.
 His intention was to depict a character who undergoes change and gains the capacity to trust others, despite previous betrayals.

+The sixth part of the series, Tobaku Datenroku Kaiji: 24 Oku Dasshutsu-hen, went on hiatus in June 2023.
+In March 2024, Fukumoto revealed that it would end soon, and that the following arc would be the last one of the series.

 Media

 Manga

 Written and illustrated by Nobuyuki Fukumoto, the Kaiji manga started its serialization in Kodansha's seinen manga magazine Weekly Young Magazine on February 19, 1996.
 (Note: Gambling Apocalypse: Kaiji started in the magazine's 11th issue of 1996, released on February 19 of that same year.)
-It is divided into six parts:
+The manga franchise is divided into six main series: